01

 And slowly walked away from the stage.

-That happens behind the stage every Friday.
+The same never-ending story that happened behind the stage every Friday.
 As if they were performing it for the very first time.

 Their excitement was completely broken when they saw the time.

-15 minutes to 9
+15 minutes to 9.

 Getting changed.

+And it was Priyam who said it first.
 “Our first class will be taken by Mr. Subrahmanyam Iyer.”

 A brief silence.